aws-samples/sample-iac-cloudformation-wrapper/cdk-project/README.md

 - `npx cdk synth` - Emit the [synthesized](https://docs.aws.amazon.com/cdk/v2/guide/ref-cli-cmd-synth.html) CloudFormation template(s) of the app
 - `npx cdk deploy` - Deploy the stack(s) to the currently-selected AWS account & region

+Note that we've specified the `aws-cdk` CLI as a dependency in the [package.json](./package.json) of the project itself, rather than assuming it's installed globally on your machine as some CDK guides suggest.

 ## How your CDK code interacts with the bootstrap